Pato-elf/dartmudlet/README.md

 /antispam on|off - suppress repeated lines
 ```
 ```
-/block   - Block any new commands from being sent to the MUD, queue them to be sent later.
+/block   - Start blocking new commands from being sent to the MUD, queue them to be sent later.
-           DartMUDlet usually does this for you when it detects the start of interuptable actions.
+           Typically blocking is initiated automatically when you begin an interruptable action.
 /unblock - Resume sending commands to the MUD starting with any that were queued while blocking.
            For when you MUST interrupt your previous action (e.g. to run from that dragon NOW).
 ```